Tautulli/Tautulli/API.md

 ### get_whois_lookup
-Get the ISP info for an IP address.
+Get the connection info for an IP address.

 ```
 Required parameters: